raystack/dagger/docs/reference/configuration.md

 #### `STREAMS`

-Dagger can run on multiple streams, so streams config can con consist of multiple stream.
-For each stream, there are variables need to be configured.
+Dagger can run on multiple streams, so streams config can con consist of multiple streams.
+For each stream, some variables need to be configured.

 ##### `SOURCE_KAFKA_TOPIC_NAMES`

-Defines the list of kafka topics to consume from.
+Defines the list of Kafka topics to consume from.

 * Example value: `test-topic`
 * Type: `required`